toychicken/lrg.io/content/about/cv.md

 ### Web developer - Mortons Media Group
 _November 2005 – June 2007_

-Working with a very small in-house team to manage multiple magazine sites.
-My main achievement was the complete design and build of a PHP / MySQL based competition management system that fed directly into the company's CRM systems.

-I was also responsible for the new build of two sites for new acquisitions; forum manager and community builder; updating content, building micro-sites, and general operational duties.

 ### Interactive Media Production
 _September 2002 – November 2005_

-Working with micro-businesses, museums and public sector organisations producing interactives, touch-screen information points, education CD-ROMs and websites.

 ### Office Manager - Film & Video Workshop
 _October 2001 – August 2002_

-Co-ordinated team, ran payroll, liaised with schools.

 ### New Media Projects Manager - TS2k
 _November 1998 – April 2001_

-Co-ordinating IT, new media and video production facilities and design for a large London Millennium charity.
-Also responsible for the organisations first website, built with HTML and shockwave.
-Learned my first important lessons about how to manage large IT projects, and what usability really means.

 ## Skills
 ### Product